e2b-dev/awesome-ai-agents/README.md

 <details>

-### How it works
+### Description

 - A developer-centric approach to building internal UIs and workflows
 - Turning APIs, SQL queries, and scripts into apps for the entire team

-### Features
+- Features
 	- Airplane lets you turn SQL queries, JavaScript/Python code, HTTP requests, etc into tasks
 	- Allows to run tasks through a no-code dashboard
 	- Tasks for customer support, on-call runbooks, and scheduled tasks

 ### Links
 - [Profile of the company](https://www.airplane.dev/)